 Urban Matter Inc. creates experiences using Storytelling, Data visualizations and Participation.

-Urban Matter Inc is an interdisciplinary experience design studio based in Red Hook, Brooklyn.
+Urban Matter Inc is an interdisciplinary experience design studio based in Dumbo, Brooklyn.
 It was founded in 2012 by Shagun Singh, Valeria Bianco, and Rick Lin.

 Shagun Singh is an interaction designer with a background in architecture.
 Valeria Bianco is an accomplished creative director and product designer.
 Rick Lin is a creative technologist with an interest in film and video and a background in sculpture and installation.